Quantum advantage and stability to errors in analogue quantum simulators: Stable quantum simulation tasks

+We introduce a parameter $\delta$ such that $\norm{\mathcal{L}_\alpha' - \mathcal{L}_\alpha}_\diamond \leq \delta$ and $\norm{Q_{j, \alpha}} \leq \sqrt{\delta}$ --- the parameter $\delta$ can be considered to be the ``hardware error rate'' in the quantum simulator.
+A well designed experimental setup can, in principle, achieve $\delta \ll 1$ --- however, since there are an extensive number of errors in the simulator, we generically expect the state of the simulator to be at a distance of $\delta \times n$ from the target state.
+In the worst case, this would imply that the results of the quantum simulator can only be trusted when $\delta < o(1/n)$, and this would limit their applicability to small-scale problems.
+Importantly, for applications of quantum simulators to problems in many-body physics, this would imply that noisy quantum simulators, in the worst case, cannot be used to faithfully capture thermodynamic limits (i.e.~$n\to \infty$).

 An alternative viewpoint would be to ask if there are certain interesting many-body problems for which a good estimate for the thermodynamic limit can be produced with a hardware with constant errors.
-This motivates us to look for `quantum simulation tasks' which are stable to an error in each term of the Hamiltonian, as made precise in the following definition. \begin{definition}[Stable quantum simulation task] The quantum simulation task on $n$ spins of measuring an observable $O_n$ in a state $\rho_{H_n}$ associated with a target Hamiltonian $H_n$ is said to be stable if the corresponding state $\rho_{H_n'}$ for the perturbed Hamiltonian $H_n'$ satisfies
+This motivates us to look for `quantum simulation tasks' which are stable to these extensive errors, as made precise in the following definition. \begin{definition}[Stable quantum simulation task] The quantum simulation task on $n$ spins of measuring an observable $O$ in a state $\rho_{\mathcal{L}}$ associated with a target Lindbladian $\mathcal{L}$ is said to be stable if the corresponding state $\rho'_\mathcal{L}$ prepared by the noisy simulator satisfies

-for some $f$, independent of $n$, such that $f(\delta) \to 0$ as $\delta \to 0$. \end{definition} Thus, if a quantum simulation task is stable as per this definition, we can hope to be able to estimate the thermodynamic limit of the observable on a quantum simulator with the hardware error determined entirely by the precision desired in the thermodynamic limit.
-These problems would not require the hardware error to be scaled down with system size even in the absence of error correction, and we can consider them to be problems that analogue quantum simulators can conceivable solve in the near term.
+for some $f$, independent of $n$, such that $f(\delta) \to 0$ as $\delta \to 0$. \end{definition} If a quantum simulation task is stable as per this definition, we can hope to be able to estimate the thermodynamic limit of the observable on a quantum simulator to a precision limited only by the hardware error rate $\delta$, and independent of the size of the problem.
+In particular, these problems would not require the hardware error to be scaled down with system size even in the absence of error correction, and it is reasonable to consider them to be problems that analogue quantum simulators can conceivably solve in the near term.